Administration & Faculty

-She teaches English 120: Introduction to Expository Writing and has taught English 300: Introduction to Creative Writing, both at Hunter College.
+An adjunct lecturer in Hunter's Department of English, she has taught English 220: Introduction to Writing About Literature, English 120: Introduction to Expository Writing and English 300: Introduction to Creative Writing.
 Ms. DeGregorio has also taught English to non-native speakers at ELS Educational Services at Adelphi University in Manhattan and at Nile Language School in New Jersey.
 During the Spring 2012 semester, she worked as a writing coach in LaGuardia Community College's Office of Transfer Services.

-Before becoming an educator, Ms. DeGregorio worked for more than five-years as a newspaper reporter; her journalism has appeared in The (New Orleans) Times-Picayune, The Baltimore Sun, The Boston Globe, U.S News & World Report, The Daily Record and other publications.
+A published poet whose work has been nominated for a national Pushcart Prize and earned her an Academy of American Poets' prize from Hunter College, Ms. DeGregorio comes to education by way of journalism.
+She worked for more than five years as a newspaper reporter; her writing has appeared in The (New Orleans) Times-Picayune, The Baltimore Sun, The Boston Globe, U.S News & World Report, The Daily Record and other publications.
 She holds a B.A. in Journalism from the University of Maryland, College Park, where she double majored in English Literature with a concentration in Creative Writing.